Digital Security Explained

 Effective DDoS defense is typically layered:

-These map cleanly to the broader security control categories:
+These map cleanly to broader security control categories:

 See: Security Controls Taxonomy and Defense in Depth Explained.